 The second challenge was purely emotional and had nothing to do with craft.
 When I first started thinking about Andy's story, there were two scenes that came to me right out of the gate, and they both had to do with animals.
 But I had recently lost a much-loved pet.
 If I'd had a deadline, I could have pushed through it.
-Since no-one was waiting for this, I've taken my own sweet time.
+Since no-one was waiting for this, I took my own sweet time.

 Pretty sure that's a good thing.

 I hope it’s common for writers to fall in love with their characters the way I do.
 I adore Andy.
-If there is one character in the series whose novella-length love story might become a full-length novel just because when I start writing a scene for him/her I basically can’t stop, it’s Andy.
+If there is one character in the series whose novella-length love story almost became a full-length novel just because when I start writing a scene for him/her I basically can’t stop, it’s Andy.
 He has inserted himself in so many of the stories (and novels), and every time he threatens to take over the whole thing.

 EXPOSURE is a M/M love story with Latino protagonists.
 Available now at Amazon.com.